 Baby Sleep Routine

 If we’re in a pinch, we need a little less than 10 minutes to get our twins to bed.
 This is what we do every night at 7 pm since the day they came home from the hospital 15 months ago:

 - quietly take them upstairs to their nursery – no more laughing or playing around.

 - give them their special stuffed animals that they only get when they go to bed

 - give them their bottles filled with formula (once they could hold the bottles themselves)

 - kiss them and say “good night”

 - leave the room and close the door

-Normally they sleep until the next morning at 7 am.
+After about 9 months when they didn’t need an extra feeding in the night, they’d sleep until the next morning at 7 am.
 Exceptions have been when they’re sick, having teething problems, or having their wonder weeks and don’t sleep as soundly.
-That’s when the sleep globulis really help.
+That’s when sleep globuli really help.

 Living in Germany, we are lucky to have access to various homeopathic remedies which are strictly regulated by the government.
 We use sleep globuli when the twins have their wonder weeks.
 They are irritable, don’t relax and can’t sleep as soundly as they usually do.
 I didn’t believe they’d work until we tried them, but I’ve never seen anything so effective.